Enjoy the Best of Sri Lanka with our Perfect 3 week Sri Lanka itinerary

 We really loved our time in Jaffna, but weren’t sure whether to include it on this Sri Lanka itinerary, given its position in the north of the country and the time it takes to get there.

 But we really feel it’s a vital place to visit in order to understand this diverse little island better.
-To get Jaffna from Sigiriya, you’ll need to catch a bus back to Dambulla before jumping aboard the direct bus between Kandy and Jaffna.
+To get to Jaffna from Sigiriya, you’ll need to catch a bus back to Dambulla before jumping aboard the direct bus between Kandy and Jaffna.
 It’s around a five-hour trip, but well worth it.

 Despite the lack of rope swings and insta-famous locations, Jaffna has an incredible amount of unique things for you to see and do, including ancient forts and temples, isolated islands, and truly amazing food.

 DAY | Spend a day exploring the sights and sounds of Jaffna proper.
-The city centre is surprisingly beautiful - towering palmyra palms, colourful Hindu temples, vibrant local markets, cute laneways, and of course, friendly smiles from surprised locals.
-The perfect way to see it all is on foot, stopping at the ancient Jaffna Dutch Fort, the colourful and ancient Nallur Kandaswamy Hindu temple, Jaffna Public Library and Jaffna Clock Tower.
+The city centre is surprisingly beautiful - towering Palmyra palms, colourful Hindu temples, vibrant local markets, cute laneways, and of course, friendly smiles from surprised locals.
+The perfect way to see it all is on foot, stopping at the ancient Jaffna Dutch Fort, the colourful and ancient Nallur Kandaswamy Hindu Temple, the Jaffna Public Library and the Jaffna Clock Tower.

-If you’re up for a true ‘off the beaten path’ adventure, spend the day Delft Island, an outlying coral and limestone island with a long history dating from the Chola Dynasty, Portuguese, Dutch and the British Colonial Period.
+If you’re up for a true ‘off the beaten path’ adventure, spend the day on Delft Island, an outlying coral and limestone island with a long history dating from the Chola Dynasty, Portuguese, Dutch and British Colonial Period.
 It's absolutely not your stereotypical postcard-worthy island, but that's all part of its uniqueness.

 Visiting Delft Island was like stepping wayyyyy back in time, with tiny villages, windy dirt roads, rock walls, and swaying palms making up the island.

-Alternatively, hire a tuk tuk and head north to Keerimalai and Kankesanthurai beaches (KKS).
+Alternatively, hire a tuk-tuk and head north to Keerimalai and Kankesanthurai beaches (KKS).
 The north is dotted with colourful Hindi Kovils, spiritual abodes for local devotees.
-Ask your tuk tuk driver to take you to the most important Kovil's in the area.
+Ask your tuk-tuk driver to take you to the most important Kovil's in the area.

 NIGHT | Finish the day by watching the sunset over Jaffna from Jetwing’s hotel rooftop, accompanied by a happy hour cocktail or two.